hippogriff101/minima-blog/index.md

 layout: home
 ---

-# Welcome to Hippogriff's Blog
+### Welcome to Hippogriff's Blog

 I'm Freddie and I made this blog, cool right?
-I forked a popular Jekyll theme and I'm trying to customise it.
+I forked a popular Jekyll theme, Minima, and I'm trying to customise it.
 Have a look around!